 This scholarship assists students in the Physical Therapist Assistant program at Great Falls College - Montana State University.
 To be eligible for this scholarship, students must be enrolled in the program and have a 3.0 GPA or above.

-Selections will be made through the Benefis Foundation’s Healthcare Scholarship Selection Committee.
+Selections will be made through Benefis Foundation’s Healthcare Scholarship Selection Committee.
 The amount and number of scholarships awarded is subject to change each year.

 Paula Jackson established a scholarship endowment fund in 2007 to honor her late husband, Dr. Terry Jackson, who specialized in pain management, physical medicine, and rehabilitation, and served as Director of Rehabilitation at Columbus Hospital.